If you want to make sure that you get the best dog breed possible, you will have to do your research.

 However, it’s only natural that many children would find a dog of this size intimidating, especially when the Great Pyredane barks – a booming and commanding bark, even if they don’t mean it to be!

 Once your children are old enough – around five or six or so – they can begin to be introduced to your Great Pyredane more fully.

-It’s important that your kid and your dog get to know each other, because if they’re kept separate in your home, your pet will become curious about your kids and know someone’s in the house that they have never met.
+Your kid and your dog must get to know each other because if they’re kept separate in your home, your pet will become curious about your kids and know someone’s in the house that they have never met.

 This means they get extra curious and prone to sniff right up in your child’s face when they do finally meet again – and it only makes things worse!

-However, children who realise that their Great Pyredane is a mild-mannered playmate quickly find out that they have a friend for life.
+However, children who realize that their Great Pyredane is a mild-mannered playmate quickly find out that they have a friend for life.

 This dog will always be loyal to your children and help them to feel safe, and having a dog is a great way to teach kids responsibility too.